How to: Vinyasa

 With that being said, I asked her to take these photos because I've been wanting to post more yoga related things to the blog, and I'd love to hear if there's anything in particular you'd like to see (seriously, send me a message or leave comments below)!

 To kick things off, I knew I wanted to start with a 'How to Vinyasa' post because this little flow is something I try to incorporate into each and every day.
 While the word vinyasa means movement with breath, I’m sharing the typical vinyasa I teach leading up to a downward facing dog (often instructed at the end of a standing series or as part of sun salutations).
 If you're interested in adding a little flow to your day, check out the sequence below:

 Plank is often referred to as "top of a push up" which I think paints a pretty clear picture of this pose.
-Stack the shoulders directly over the wrists and make sure all ten fingers are spread wide.
-Lift the hips so that your body makes one straight line from head to toe.
-Engage the abdominal muscles by lifting your belly button up towards the spine.
-Tuck your tailbone towards the heels to prevent arching in the spine.
-Lift the knee caps up to engage your quadriceps or thigh muscles.
-Reach out through your heels to keep the legs engaged.
-Gaze towards the top of your mat.
-Breathe.
+Stack your shoulders directly over your wrists and spread all ten fingers out wide.
+Lift your hips so that your body makes one straight line from head to toe.
+Engage your abdominal (core) muscles by lifting your belly button up towards your spine.
+Tuck your tailbone towards your heels to prevent arching in your low back.
+Lift your knee caps up to engage your quads (thighs).
+Reach out through your heels to keep legs engaged.
+Gaze towards the top of your mat and breathe.

 "Yoga Push Up"

-From plank pose, inhale and rock forward on your toes so the shoulders shift forward of your hands.
-As you exhale, lower your body half way to the ground by bending the elbows and hugging them in towards the ribs as you lower.** Continue to hug the belly button towards the spine and lift the knee caps to keep your core and legs engaged.
-Keep the shoulders lifting up away from the mat as you lower down (they should not dip lower than your elbows).
-Gaze slightly ahead of you, looking towards the top of your mat to keep your neck long.
+From plank pose, inhale and rock forward on your toes so your shoulders shift forward of your hands.
+As you exhale, lower your body half way to the ground by bending your elbows and hugging them in towards the ribs as you lower.** Continue to lift your navel towards your spine to keep your core engaged.
+Keep your shoulders lifted up away from the mat as you lower down (they should not dip lower than your elbows).
+Gaze slightly ahead of you/towards the top of your mat to keep your neck long.

-** Knees can be lowered in this pose to modify and build upper arm strength.
+** Modification: Knees can be lowered in this pose to work on building core, shoulder, and upper arm strength.

 Upward Facing Dog